-Danger of accidents Uncontrollable handling characteristic due to non-approved and/or non-recommended tires/wheels.
+Danger of accidents Non-approved or non-recommended tires and wheels impact the handling characteristic.

-- Only tires/wheels approved by KTM and with the corresponding speed index should be used.
+Only use tires/wheels approved by KTM with the corresponding speed index.

 Danger of accidents Reduced road grip with new tires.

 New tires have a smooth rolling surface and therefore cannot provide full road grip.
 The entire rolling surface must be roughened in the first 200 kilometers (124.3 miles) by moderate riding at alternating angles.
 The full grip levels are not achieved until the tires have been run in.